 Monarch butterflies can be found in many parts of the world but it is the 'Eastern Population' in the USA that are famous for the amazing migration between Canada and Mexico.
 The caterpillars feed on Milkweed which makes them toxic to predators.
 Their bold colour combination of yellow and black warns predators of their nasty taste!

-The Discovery Zone is also the place where during school holidays you can Meet the Mini-Beasts!
+The Discovery Zone is also the place where during school holidays you can take part in Meet the Mini-Beasts handling and Pupae and Butterfly Life-Cycle demonstrations.

-All the family can take part in these fun but informative handling sessions.
-They are led by members of our knowledgeable education team.
-You can get close to and hold creatures such as a giant African millepede, African land snails, Madagascan hissing cockroaches and a variety of stick insects!
+All the family can take part in these fun but informative handling sessions and demonstrations.
+They are led by members of our friendly and knowledgeable education team.

 For more information on dates and times keep an eye on the latest news and events section.